After uproar, German town warms to refugees who took over church

 Some worried about safety, others about real estate values and, at a raucous meeting of locals held in the church shortly before the refugees arrived, one man complained that his new Mercedes might get scratched.

-"Initially, there was fear among the neighbours and I don't exclude myself," said Handwerk.
+"Initially, there was fear among the neighbors and I don't exclude myself," said Handwerk.
 "I have two small children and of course I was worried about what was going to happen here."

 Now she is part of a local support group that counts roughly 100 volunteers.
 They teach German, assist with bureaucratic hurdles and play with the refugee children.